Eureka and Palisade Railroad 4 Eureka: History

-The locomotive was built by Baldwin Locomotive Works of Philadelphia, Pennsylvania in 1875 for the Eureka & Palisade Railroad in Nevada, which was built to transport passengers and goods from the mining town of Eureka to connect with the Central Pacific Railroad in Palisade.
-The engine served on this railroad until 1896, when it was sold to the Sierra Nevada Wood and Lumber Company.
-It operated on the Sierra Nevada Wood and Lumber until 1938 when the company dissolved and the engine was sold to a scrap dealer.
+The locomotive was built by Baldwin Locomotive Works of Philadelphia, Pennsylvania in 1875 for the Eureka and Palisade Railroad of Nevada, which was built to transport passengers and goods from the mining town of Eureka to connect with the Central Pacific Railroad in Palisade.
+Eureka and its sister Palisade were reported as averaging 34.17 mph on the run from Palisade to Eureka upgrade with a single passenger coach by the Baldwin Locomotive Works catalog.
+Eureka served on this railroad until January 1902, when it was sold to the Sierra Nevada Wood and Lumber Company.
+It operated on the Sierra Nevada Wood and Lumber until 1938 when the company dissolved and the engine was sold to Hyman-Michaels and transported to their scrapyard in San Francisco.